 Whether you are in a buy side firm or a sell side firm, you need to be able to understand financial modeling through and through.

 It is one of the core functions of finance and needs a specific set of skill to work with.

-In this article I will tell you how to find a financial modeling job, and what all skills you need to possess in order to get one such job.
+In this article, I will tell you how to find financial modeling jobs, and what all skills you need to possess in order to get one such job.